 Sounds very familiar, DT!
 You must have the same landman we had.

 I would ask the landman to explain this thoroughly.
 I know that mineral rights do not always line up exactly with tax map parcel numbers so that might be what is happening here.
-However there is a physical area that is a tax map parcel number area, so the leasing companies need a physical location to reference (or they should) in the lease.
+However, there is a physical area that is a tax map parcel number area, so the leasing companies need a physical location to reference (or they should) in the lease.
 Do you have a copy of the tax map to see how it looks?

-Ok, Let’s start in on a new one from Antero, ( at least it’s new for me).
-Last year I signed a lease with them for 14ac in Rock Run, Doddridge County, Central District, map 4, partial 23, yesterday, I received a call from Antero, wanting me to sign a lease for 1ac, same map# and partial, now of course I have not seen the lease as yet so do not know how it is worded, but here’s my concern, if I sign this lease will I receive Royalty ( if that ever happens) for only 1ac or 15 acs, WILL THE 14 AC LEASE FALL THROUGH THE CRACK???.
-So this is what I decided to do, I will have antero add an amendment to say> This lease for 1ac map 4 partial 23 in Central Distrist is in addition to lease for 14 ac same map # and Partial# that I signed on Oct 1st 2013.
-What say all you smart people out there??
+Ok, letās start in on a new one from Antero, (at least itās new for me).
+Last year I signed a lease with them for 14 acres in Rock Run, Doddridge County, Central District, map 4, partial 23.
+Yesterday, I received a call from Antero, wanting me to sign a lease for 1 acre, same map# and partial.
+Now of course I have not seen the lease as yet so do not know how it is worded, but hereās my concern: if I sign this lease will I receive royalty (if that ever happens) for only 1 acre or 15 acres?
+Will the 14 acre lease fall through the crack?
+So this is what I decided to do: I will have Antero add an amendment to say: This lease for 1 acre map 4 partial 23 in Central District is in addition to lease for 14 acres same map # and partial # that I signed on Oct 1st 2013.
+What say all you smart people out there?

-If the one acre was contiguous to the other lease, just an acre they missed in the first rush of leasing, I would want a new lease, but with the same effective date and expiration date, with the totality of the acres on it superceding the old lease and with language that acres not in a producing pool and paying royalty would be released at the expiration of the lease with the release to be recorded of record within 30 days of lease expiration, or words to that effect, consult your attorney.
+If the one acre was contiguous to the other lease, just an acre they missed in the first rush of leasing, I would want a new lease, but with the same effective date and expiration date, with the totality of the acres on it superseding the old lease and with language that acres not in a producing pool and paying royalty would be released at the expiration of the lease with the release to be recorded of record within 30 days of lease expiration, or words to that effect, consult your attorney.

-Arnold, you can call the Assessor’s office in Doddridge and find out how to get the tax map or maps in the leases.
+Arnold, you can call the Assessorās office in Doddridge County and find out how to get the tax map or maps in the leases.
 Not expensive.

 Nancy, thanks for responding.
-It’s confusing by a long shot.
-The Acreage is a total of 72ac, some in West Union District and some in Central, the first least that I signed was a partial of 63 ac, that I own 1/4 interest, total of 15.75 my interest, and the second is for 38 ac but the lease is for 1ac, both in Central, which to me means that the 38ac was really chopped up as 1/4 interest of 38 should be a lot more than 1ac, more like 9ac, So when I get the lease I will find out more about this KEG OF WORMS.
-I do not have a copy of the Tax map.
+Itās confusing by a long shot.
+The acreage is a total of 72 acres, some in West Union District and some in Central.
+The first lease that I signed was a partial of 63 acres, that I own 1/4 interest, total of 15.75 my interest, and the second is for 38 acres but the lease is for 1 acre, both in Central, which to me means that the 38 acres was really chopped up as 1/4 interest of 38 should be a lot more than 1 acre, more like 9 acres.
+So when I get the lease I will find out more about this keg of worms.
+I do not have a copy of the tax map.

 I know this was told b4.
-But what’s the term for them not taking there cost out of your mineral rights?
+But whatās the term for them not taking there cost out of your mineral rights?

 gross proceeds (instead of net) or cost free lease